jorge-ramirez-upm/RepTate/docs/source/features.rst

 - Read data from Excel file (Experimental)
 - i-Rheo Fourier transform to get G' and G'' from G(t)
 - Zoom with mouse and wheel
-- Calculate integral, find peaks (BETA, only in CL version)
 - Save predictions of theory to a RepTate compatible file

 ..todo:: Update this list